Social and Financial Inclusion

 EatWell supported Wheatley households experiencing significant hardship and delivered almost 7000 supermarket vouchers in 2021-22.

 Supermarket vouchers only are now provided.
 This allows tenants to have more choice around what is included in their weekly shop.
 Tenants have the choice of Asda, Tesco, Morrisons or Sainsbury's.

 Eat Well also supports tenants who are going through a period of financial difficulty.
 Our expert money, debt and budgeting support is available to help tenants in the months and years ahead.

 Click to read the Eat Well privacy notice.

 Making a house feel like a home can be expensive.
 Our Home Comforts programme helps tenants make their new house a home by providing them with free furniture that they otherwise may have not been able to afford.

 We take donated pieces of furniture, clean them, and make them as good as new through upcycling.
 We’ll then pass them to our tenants who need it most.
 Items available include sofas, beds, cookers, and wardrobes.

-During the pandemic, Covid restrictions meant our Home Comforts project was scaled back for much of the year.
-Nevertheless, last year we managed to support 442 households with 1626 items of furniture, white goods, and electrical items.
+During 2021-22 our Home Comforts project supported 759 households with 2136 items of furniture, white goods, and electrical items.